 A gift in your will or living trust.
-You can leave a legacy at the Conquer Cancer by donating your treasures to us through your will or living trust.
-A benefit of donating property through your will is that it gives you flexibility to change your mind at any time.
+You can leave a legacy at Conquer Cancer by donating property to the foundation through your will or living trust.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by the Foundation, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by the foundation, consider making a gift in their name.